All About Shadows

 Software: Any

 If you've ever taken a traditional art class, you may have heard terms like Cast Shadow, Core Shadow, or Terminator.
 These terms are not only useful in traditional art, but also for digital 2D and 3D art as well.
-This quick lesson will explain many of these concepts and how they relate to each other and their real world origin.
+This lesson will go over all the different sorts of shadows and shadow terminology, and how these concepts relate to each other and their real world origins.

 A Shadow Is A Shadow